nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

 ## 7. Known Issues

-- Several mock implementations might be needed for useHistoricalData.js
-- Component testing requires proper DOM mocking setup
-- usePoolsData.js tests may need refactoring to handle async behavior better
+- Several tests fail in Portal and TooltipPortal components due to "Target container is not a DOM element" errors
+  - This is likely related to React 19 and testing-library compatibility
+  - Need to update the test setup for these portal-based components
-- Overall coverage significantly below targets
+- Overall coverage significantly below targets (73.68% vs 85% target)
 - Integration and E2E tests pending
 - Need to add snapshot testing for components
-- React act() warnings appear in tests for usePoolsData.js due to internal state updates
+- React act() warnings appear in tests for usePoolsData.js and useDebounceApi.js due to internal state updates
 - debounce.js has lower coverage (61.19%) due to complex async behavior that's difficult to test
 - tokens.js has lower coverage (73.01%) primarily in error handling paths
-- Portal component tests are challenging due to their interaction with the DOM
-  - Tests are failing with "Target container is not a DOM element" errors
-  - May require a more specific DOM environment setup for testing
-  - Consider using jsdom-global or a more specific Portal testing approach
-  - TooltipPortal component faces similar challenges
+- styles.js has minimal coverage (14.28%)

 ### Testing Adaptations Required
 Several components required testing adaptations to avoid modifying source code: